 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
-Lívia Körtvélyessy, PhD.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný

 Course ID: KAaA/ | Course name: Literary Proseminar

 LITPm/15

 You may miss one class without penalty.
 If you miss two or more, you will fail the course.
 If you are repeatedly late, you will not be allowed to complete the course.
 You are expected to contribute to the class discussion and to provide insightful comments on the readings and on your classmates' work.
 If you do not bring a READABLE copy of the text under discussion, you will be counted absent.
 I will lower your grade by one letter if you are consistently silent, disengaged, or unprepared.